LianjiaTech/BELLE/README.md

 This project is from [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) which aims to build and share instruction-following LLaMA model. <br/>
 The seed tasks in Stanford Alpaca are English only, and the model performs relatively poorly in Chinese. <br/>
 <br/>
+The goal of this project is to promote the development of the open-source community for Chinese language large-scale conversational models.
 This project optimizes Chinese performance in addition to original Alpaca.
 The model finetuning uses only data generated via ChatGPT (without other data).
 This repo contains:
 - The 175 chinese seed tasks used for generating the data
 - The code for generating the data
 - The 183,536 generated data used for fine-tuning the model